 Q: What if my project doesn’t require an upgrade and just needs to make changes to an existing connection – do I have to work with the System Operator?

 A: If you are unsure whether your commissioning project may affect the System Operator's ability to plan to meet or to meet its principal performance obligations, you must contact the System Operator for advice.
-Some guidance exists for Asset Owners in Clause 2(6) of Tech Code A in the Code.
+Some guidance exists for asset owners in Clause 2(6) of Tech Code A in the Code.

 Initiation